jhuntwork/merelinux/README.md

 Mere Linux aims to find the answer.

+## Getting Started
-For additional details regarding the goals and design decisions of Mere Linux, see the [Wiki](https://github.com/jhuntwork/merelinux/wiki).
+For additional details, such as how to install, how to contribute, or the goals and design decisions of Mere Linux, see the [Wiki](https://github.com/jhuntwork/merelinux/wiki).